Mimi and Peter Haas Fund

 • Early childhood education and care for San Francisco's low-income children ages 0–5 (primary focus)

-• Quality improvement in child development centers serving low-income populations
+• Quality improvement in child development centres serving low-income populations

 • Professional development for early childhood educators

-• Arts and culture institutions in San Francisco and select national organizations
+• Arts and culture institutions in San Francisco and select national organisations

 • K-12 and higher education (secondary)